Over 40 Bike Trails, 300+ Miles

 The Cross Seminole Trail starts along Aloma Avenue (SR426) at Howell Branch Road, across from the end of the Cady Way Trail.
 Initially it runs roadside along Aloma, one of the least shaded portions of this trail.
 It then turns off the road, passing industrial and residential areas and for a portion is next to the SR417 Expressway before re-emerging to the roadway.
 The bridge along Aloma at Red Bug Lake Road is a bonus, crossing a very busy intersection - be careful when crossing the business drives approaching the bridge.
 (Note: Goldenrod Park at the end of Cady Way Trail can be used for parking, cross Aloma Ave. to the Cross Seminole Trail.)

 The trail crosses S. Central Avenue (SR434 - traffic light), then it's about 1/4 mile to Oviedo Blvd.
 Turn right to the Oviedo Aquatic Center Trailhead.
-Turn left to continue on the trail, crossing E. Broadway St. (CR419 - traffic light), it meanders along the wide sidewalk to a roundabout.
+Turn left to continue on the trail, after crossing E. Broadway St. (CR419 - traffic light) it meanders along the wide sidewalk to a roundabout.
 Here, Solary Park is nearing completion - it will include historic Oviedo displays, multi-use trail around a pond, parking, and restrooms.
 Proceed past the park along E. Franklin St. back to N. Central Avenue (SR434), where the trail again crosses (traffic light, be careful) and links to the paved trail continuing to Winter Springs - converging here with Option 2.

 This starts one of the prettier sections along the trail, with only a few residential road crossings.
 The trail passes through residential neighborhoods and under SR 417 on the way to the Black Hammock trailhead (parking, water, restrooms, benches, equestrian parking).
 Built on the old Sanford and Indian River Railroad bed between Oviedo and Sanford; the Black Hammock Trailhead is on a spur that ran to Black Hammock on Lake Jesup.
 The trail crosses the trestle over scenic Howell Creek, and continues through a residential area of the Tuscawilla community in Winter Springs to the bridge over SR 434.